666amok/git-example/README.md

 # git-example
-Example of functionality with Git
+Example of functionality with Git.